f5devcentral/f5-big-iq-lab/docs/class3/module2/lab3.rst

 |

-If the Application Response Time column, click right on the blue portion of the table, select Columns, then select Avg under the Application Response Time:
+If the Application Response Time column isn't showing, click right on the blue portion of the table, select Columns, then select Avg under the Application Response Time:

 .. image:: ../pictures/module2/img_module2_lab3_2a.png
    :align: center